 Smart Products and Services - Many utilities and non-utilities are leveraging smart infrastructure, sensors, and data to develop new digital products and service offerings, often with business partners, and particularly in the context of the smart customer and home.
 The CEF-EC makes integration of smart products and services possible.
-Examples include in-home networks ("IHN"); appliance monitoring and service; safety and security; and DER facilitation, where PSE&G could assist customers with sizing and
+Examples include in home networks ("IHN"); appliance monitoring and service; safety and security; and DER

-1 locations of solar or EV charging.
-The CEF-EC can also support a range of "as a 2 Service" or "aaS" subscription based product offerings that could include: 3 o iESP Network Communications (NaaS) - making spare capacity on the iESP 4 communication network available to customers or third parties; for example, 5 providing access to the iESP network for a water utility to collect its smart meter 6 data; 7 o iESP Data as a Service (DaaS) - providing expanded iESP data to customers and 8 authorized third parties; for example, collecting data for a water company from its 9 smart meters connected to the iESP network and providing that data to the water 10 utility for billing; and 11 o Utility as a Service (UaaS) - provision of PSE&G back office functions (i.e. 12 metering, billing, collections) to support water companies or small municipalities 13 This could include, for example, collecting data for a water utility from their smart 14 meters connected to the iESP network and performing billing and other related back- 15 office functions on its behalf.
-16 • Smart Customers - In today's digital world, the interaction between utility companies and 17 customers is increasingly influenced by companies in other sectors, not simply other 18 utilities.
-Companies that currently provide an effortless customer experience (service and 19 mobile applications), such as Amazon and Netflix, have become integral to many 20 customers' daily activities and the benchmark for convenience and service.
-This means 21 that customers will welcome, and ultimately require, higher levels of engagement with 22 their utility and energy usage through capabilities that the CEF-EC enables.
-These include full visibility of customers' energy usage, tools to help them with efficiency, bill alerts, services delivered by home assistants, solar and EV support, and choice of a range of tailored rate options.
+1 fac cilitation, where PSE&G could assist customers with sizing and locations of solar or EV 2 ch arging.
+The CEF-EC can also support a range of "as a Service" or "aaS" subscription based 3 pro oduct offerings that could include: 4 0 iESP Network Communications (NaaS) - making spare capacity on the iESP 5 communication network available to customers or third parties; for example, providing 6 access to the iESP network for a water utility to collect its smart meter data; 7 0 iESP Data as a Service (DaaS) - providing expanded iESP data to customers and authorized 8 third parties; for example, collecting data for a water company from its smart meters 9 connected to the iESP network and providing that data to the water utility for billing; and 10 0 Utility as a Service (UaaS) - provision of PSE&G back office functions (i.e., metering, 11 billing, collections) to support water companies or small municipalities.
+This could 12 include, for example, collecting data for a water utility from their smart meters connected 13 to the iESP network and performing billing and other related back-office functions on its 14 behalf.

-Smart Home - The Smart Energy Home includes all smart appliances (i.e., washers, dryers, refrigerators), smart home safety and security systems (i.e., sensors, monitors, cameras, and alarm systems), and smart home energy equipment (i.e., smart thermostats and smart lighting).
+15 Smart Customers - In today's digital world, the interaction between utility companies and customers is increasingly influenced by companies in other sectors, not simply other utilities.
+16 Companies that currently provide an effortless customer experience (service and mobile 17 18 applications), such as Amazon and Netflix, have become integral to many customers' daily 19 activities and the benchmark for convenience and service.
+This means that customers will 20 welcome, and ultimately require, higher levels of engagement with their utility and energy 21 usage through capabilities that the CEF-EC enables.
+These include full visibility of customers' energy usage, tools to help them with efficiency, bill alerts, services delivered by home 22 assistants, solar and EV support, and choice of a range of tailored rate options.
+23 refrigerators), smart home safety and security systems (i.e., sensors, monitors, cameras, and alarm systems), and smart home energy equipment (i.e., smart thermostats and smart lighting).
 The CEF-EC makes smart homes possible by providing convenience and sustainability, as connected devices can optimize lighting, temperature, EV charging, and other end uses of electricity.